Adventure Cove Waterpark guide

 RWS Invites membership

-There’s so much to do within one day at the park and if you foresee yourself coming back time and again, do your future self a favour and sign up for the RWS Invites membership.
+There’s so much to do within one day at the park and if you foresee yourself coming back time and again, do your future self a favour and sign up for the RWS Invites membership (no longer available).
 At just a one-time $8 enrolment fee, you’ll be privy to rebates at participating outlets such as The Bay and the food carts at Adventure Cove.

 To top it all off, you’ll also save with discounted rates to RWS attractions for your next visit to Sentosa.
 Think 10% off tickets to Universal Studios Singapore and S.E.A.
 Aquarium among dining deals and free parking with minimum spend.

 Before any adventurer embarks on their perilous journey into waters uncharted, they must be appropriately attired.
 Come dressed in proper swimwear – that means no clothing with zippers and buttons.
 Undergarments also do not pass off as swimsuits!

 The Reef n Wave Wear shop located next to the entrance sells a variety of surf and swim apparel, as well as other waterpark essentials like flip flops.
 You can also buy adorable souvenirs here.

 Although the dress code says no slippers, you are allowed to wear footwear within the waterpark – just not on the rides.
 We recommend keeping your slippers on as you wander around the park as the rough floor can be a little uncomfortable to walk on barefoot.

 You can deposit your footwear at racks available near every ride.
 However, don’t leave valuables on these shelves – they will be unattended and in plain sight.